yasindevops/Project102-flask03-04/README.md

     - does not remain in the browser history.

-    - can not be bookmarked
+    - can not be bookmarked.

     - can be used when dealing with sensitive data.